KingOfTheAce2/rechtspraak-sync/README.md

 Each processed batch is uploaded as its own `data/batch_<n>.jsonl` file on the Hugging Face dataset, ensuring earlier batches remain available.

+The state files (`processed_eclis.json`, `discovery_state.json`,
+`batch_state.json`, and `all_rechtspraak_eclis.json`) are version controlled in this repository.
+The GitHub Actions workflow commits any changes after each run so future executions resume from the last processed ECLI and continue numbering batches without overwriting previous uploads.

 ### Environment Variables

 `BACKFILL_MAX_ITEMS` controls how many historical cases are processed in a